All Products

 upstream-keepalive-timeout: "150"

-The timeout period of an idle upstream keep-alive connection.
+Specifies the idle timeout period of upstream keepalive connections.
 Unit: seconds.

 Connection upper limit of each work process